Webb-School-Computer-Science-Club/Verallel/README.md

-<a href='https://chrome.google.com/webstore/detail/verallel/gndjmpiohedkdigkpibefbaoboajlnah'>Get it on the webstore</a><br>
+<a href='https://chrome.google.com/webstore/detail/verallel/gndjmpiohedkdigkpibefbaoboajlnah'>Get it on the chrome webstore</a><br>
 This release is version 1.0.0, so the only feature it has is clickable links to the dropbox from the classpage.

 # Verallel